kewisch/ical.js/README.md

 ## Developing

 To contribute to ICAL.js you need to set up the development environment.
-This requires node 0.10.x or later and grunt.
+This requires Node.js 4.x or later and grunt.
 Run the following steps to get started.

     npm install -g grunt-cli  # Might need to run with sudo